MDMangini/personal-website/content/working/gsp/index.md

 # slides: example
 ---

-Abstract: The Generalized System of Preferences (GSP) exemplifies the ways in which  international economic linkages can become conduits of political influence.
-The program offers beneficiary developing countries the opportunity to export a wide variety of goods duty free to the United States, but eligibility is conditional on labor and intellectual property rights protections.
-How effective are programs like the GSP at causing states to change behavior by raising the risk that market access will be revoked?
-The challenge of detecting economic coercion in programs like the GSP is identifying the program's influence in states where the conditionality is never enforced.
-The paper applies a new conceptual approach to show that GSP beneficiaries change policy to reduce the risk of being threatened with expulsion from the program.
-An implication of the findings is that the political consequences of economic linkages could be far more widespread than previously thought.
+Abstract: States often receive threats of economic coercion only after committing some transgression.
+While attention has been given to strategic selection in the impo- sition of sanctions – the notion that sanctions are imposed only after the threat of sanctions has failed to elicit compliance – selection also occurs at the threat stage.
+Does the possibility of economic coercion incentivize states to stay in line before they are directly threatened?
+This article makes two contributions.
+First, it presents a theory showing how the interaction between different types of threats can alter the strategic context of economic coercion in ways that po- tentially reverse the results of empirical analysis.
+It explains that states are likely to issue general threats, or threats targeting the behavior of a group of coun- tries, when sanctions effectiveness is unknown or the identity of noncompliers is difficult to predict.
+Second, using quasi-experimental techniques, this arti- cle demonstrates that states actively manage the risk of losing access to a trade preference program by altering their policies.
+The article indicates the politi- cal consequences of economic linkages may be more extensive than previously believed.